-Q. Will the bridge be closed to all traffic during the demo/construction?
+Q. Will the bridge be closed to vehicular traffic during the demo/construction?

 A. Yes.
-Detailed detour routes will be posted.
-However, pedestrian access over the bridge will be provided through the duration of the construction phase of the project
+Pedestrian access over the bridge will be provided through the duration of the construction phase of the project.

 Q. How long will the bridge be closed to traffic?

 A. At this time, the project is anticipated to last between 18-24 months.

 Q. Will detailed plan sets of the bridge be available to review?

 A. Yes.
 As soon as plan sets are finalized and approved by the project engineer, Borough, and PennDOT, they will be posted below.